 Brig.
 Gen. Patrice A. Melançon is the Mobilization Assistant to the Commander, Air Force Installation and Mission Support Center, Joint Base San Antonio-Lackland, Texas.
 The organization provides installation and mission support capabilities to 77 Air Force installations, nine major commands and two direct reporting units with an annual budget of approximately $10 billion.
-General Melançon is currently serving as the Executive Director of the Tyndall Air Force Base Reconstruction Program Management Office.
+Brig.
+Gen. Melançon serves as the Executive Director of the Tyndall Air Force Base, Florida Reconstruction Program Management Office.
 Tyndall AFB had more than 60% of its facilities significantly damaged as a result of Hurricane Michael in October 2018.
-At the direction of the Secretary of the Air Force, General Melançon is leading a team to program and prepare to execute nearly $3 billion in funding to construct a digitally connected, 21st century Air Force base capable of supporting up to three squadrons of F-35s and one squadron of MQ-9s.
+At the direction of the Secretary of the Air Force, Brig.
+Gen. Melançon leads a team to program and prepare to execute nearly $3 billion in funding to construct a digitally-connected, 21st-century Air Force base capable of supporting up to three squadrons of F-35s and one squadron of MQ-9s.

-In her civilian career, General Melançon served as a Senior Project Manager and Engineer with CDM Smith for 15 years, overseeing projects for various federal clients and programs including the U.S. Air Force, the U.S. Army, the Federal Emergency Management Agency, the Defense Advanced Research Projects Agency and the Environmental Security Technology Certification Program.
-She has experience as a project engineer and then project and program manager for water, wastewater and storm water projects for municipal clients, as well as federal entities.
-She currently serves as the Watershed Engineering Department Manager for the San Antonio River Authority where she leads a team of 27 to protect and enhance the creeks and rivers of the San Antonio River Basin.
+In her civilian career, Brig.
+Gen. Melançon served as a Senior Project Manager and Engineer with CDM Smith for 15 years, overseeing projects for various federal clients and programs including the U.S. Air Force, the U.S. Army, the Federal Emergency Management Agency, the Defense Advanced Research Projects Agency and the Environmental Security Technology Certification Program.
+She has experience as a project engineer and then project and program manager for water, wastewater and stormwater projects for municipal clients, as well as federal entities.
+Most recently, prior to her current extended active duty, she served as the Watershed Engineering Department Manager for the San Antonio River Authority where she led a team of 27 to protect and enhance the creeks and rivers of the San Antonio River Basin.

 1988 Bachelor of Science, Civil Engineering, University of Southwestern Louisiana, Lafayette